Mileage Run: 36 Hours in Phoenix

 Little Miss BBQ:

 On all our trips to Phoenix, we always visit Little Miss BBQ for some legit BBQ made and served by very genuine, friendly, and hard-working people.
-For the best chance to get BBQ without waiting a long time in the heat, plan to arrive by 10:00 to grab a number.
+Thankfully, Little Miss opened up a brick and mortar restaurant in Sunnyslope with a full bar for those who want to enjoy their delicious barbecue without waiting.
+If you do decide to visit the original location in University and don’t mind waiting in line, we recommend arriving by 10:00 to grab a number.
 Once you have a number, you can leave and come back and find your place in line right before opening at 10:30 which is a great option during the scorching summer heat.
-In addition to the delicious food, the staff at Little Miss always bring their A-game to make the experience a fun and memorable one.
+In addition to the delicious food, the staff at Little Miss always bring their A-game to make the experience a fun and memorable one as you wait in line.
 We really enjoy the BBQ here and it rivals the best stuff we’ve had in Texas.
+For more information about Little Miss BBQ, have a look at our review.

 If you like sausage and you like beer, a visit to Brat Haus is a must because you can do a sausage “brat” and beer flight.
 For about $15, you get 3 beers and 3 brat sliders.
 We really enjoyed our lunch here and they do have a shaded patio for those who are brave enough for the heat.